iesahin/xvc/book/src/ref/xvc-storage-new-generic.md

 $ xvc storage new generic --help
 Add a new generic storage.

 ⚠️ Please note that this is an advanced method to configure storages.
-You may damage your repository and local and remote files with incorrect configurations.
+You may damage your repository and local and storage files with incorrect configurations.

 Please see https://docs.xvc.dev/ref/xvc-storage-new-generic.html for examples and make necessary backups.